xnoctra/Ambient/README.md

 git pull --force --allow-unrelated-histories
 ```

+### Where to ask for help
+> [!NOTE]
+> If you'd like to get links, support, or other deployment methods join our [Discord Server](https://discord.gg/5hETqnGc3e) or open a discussion.

 ## Contributors
-Thank you to the following people that have assisted and contributed to Ambient
+Thank you to the following people that have assisted and contributed to Ambient.

 <a href="https://github.com/xnoctra/Ambient/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=xnoctra/Ambient" />